albirrkarim/react-gpt-web-guide-docs/README.md

 ![GPT Web Guide](./img/React-GPT-Web-Guide.png)

 **React GPT Web Guide** Imagine you have an AI that can act as guide in your website.
+Can be use as AI Web Accessibility, Web Metaverse NPC, Conversational AI.

 See the [demo](https://react-gpt-web-guide.vercel.app)

-This is the Documentation for [private repo demo website](https://github.com/albirrkarim/demo-website-gpt-web-guide) and the actual package (soon)
+This is the Documentation for private repo [demo website](https://github.com/albirrkarim/demo-website-gpt-web-guide) and [npm package](https://github.com/albirrkarim/react-gpt-web-guide)

 **Table Of Contents**